 11. The Committee on Honorary Degrees will determine the final list of proposals (approximately eight in number) to submit to Congregation for honorary degrees to be conferred at Encaenia (but not degrees by diploma).
-A report on the agreed names will be submitted to Council for information.

 Late submissions of nominations

 12. Once the report in Standing Order 11 above is made, no additional name will be proposed for the forthcoming Encaenia except by the Vice-Chancellor.
 Any such proposal will be presented to Council.
 It may be discussed and questions may be asked concerning the name proposed; after which the proposal will be endorsed or rejected, or if opinion is divided, may be voted upon by Council in writing, and a two-thirds majority of the votes of the members present will be required for the conferment of the honorary degree.